-In 1803, a patent for a refrigerator or ice box was granted to Thomas Moore.
-It was signed by President Thomas Jefferson, who the year before went to the Moore home in Montgomery County, Md to see the new Refrigeratory.
+An 1803 patent for a refrigerator (ice box) was granted to Thomas Moore and signed by President Thomas Jefferson, invited to the Moore home in Montgomery County, Md to see the new Refrigeratory.
 A year later, in 1804, Jefferson paid “Isaac Briggs for Thos.
 Moore 13.D for a refrigerator.” ...

 Moore described in great detail his new invention in his work, An Essay on the Most Eligible Construction of Ice-Houses.
 Also, A Description of the Newly Invented Machine Called the Refrigerator.
 Thomas Moore.
 Baltimore: 1803

 The term refrigeratory or refrigerator had been used by brewers and distillers as “…part of an Alembick, or Distilng-Vessel, which is plac'd about the Head of the Still, and fill’d with Water to cool it, that the spirituous Vapours may the more easily thicken into Drops, and descend thro' the Neck of the Vessel.”
 [The New World of Words.
 Edward Phillips.
 1720] The refrigerator is within the bucket on the left side [E] as part of the coils [The Repertory of Arts, Manufactures, and Agriculture, 1897]

 Although Moore called his ice box a 'refrigeratory,' the following year, 1803, when he patented it, he used "Refrigerators (this being the most appropriate term I have thought of for the machines intended to be here described)."